john850512/ECM9042_Deep_Learning/README.md

 Permanent course No.：ECM9042

-## What is each assignment doing?
+## What is each folder doing?
-I listed what I had done for each assignment below:
+I listed what I had done for each folder below:
 - [Assignment 1](https://github.com/john850512/Deep_Learning/tree/master/Assignment1): Backpropagation implementation.
 - [Assignment 2](): CNN for image classification & LSTM for predict paper acceptance.
 - [Assignment 3](): VAE for style transfer & CycleGan implementation.